Umuzi-org/ACN-syllabus/content/specific-skill-success-criteria/classes-and-objects/_index.md

 rectangle = Rectangle(2,4)
 ```

-Learner should also know what happens when the are multiple instances of an object.
+Learner should also understand how multiple instances of an object work.

 ## Inheritance